uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1A.
 Game Title

-Definition: The proper name used to refer to the platform edition as assigned by its developer and/or publisher (Lee et al. 2024; CIDOC 2011)
+Definition: The proper name of the platform edition as assigned by its developer and/or publisher (Lee et al. 2024; CIDOC 2011)

 Provide the complete, official game title.
 Avoid using an alternative, abbreviated, or colloquial title.